 5. Name the sea creatures

-What you need for this activity are two buckets – the one filled with warm water, the other with sea creatures toys.
+What you need for this activity are one or two buckets – the one filled with warm water, the other with sea creatures toys.
 If your bathing toys are sea creatures like ours, let your toddler name them and splash them one by one.
 Then let them take them out and start over again.

 6. Jumping in Muddy Puddles